jyron/Portfolio/index.md

 -- Database
 -- Data
 -- Linux

 I am interested!

-# Contact
+## Contact

-I'm currently __available__
 If you would like to reach me, use jyron.dev@gmail.com

 ## Pet Project

 Since having my Mac stolen in __August 2019__ I have made it a point to repurpose old pcs and laptops with lightweight, usable linux distros (ubuntu, openSuse, etc) and donate them to students who want to learn coding.
-If you would like a laptop for personal use __or__ would like to donate laptops to aspiring student coders, contact me.
+If you would like to help donate laptops to aspiring student coders, contact me.